Alureiely/JavaScript-Notebook/README.md

 # JavaScript-Notebook
-This Repo includes my Projects and Solved challenges that I solved along the way.
+This Repo includes my Projects and solved challenges.

 Projects and challenges that I solved and projects made were given and owned by Scrimba.com